 Patrons of Parsons Music Library are entitled to a clean, safe environment conducive to learning and the free exchange of information, access to library resources, and courteous assistance from library staff.
 In return, patrons are expected to abide by the following guidelines:

 Do not disconnect or otherwise tamper with the library’s equipment, printer, copier, or computers.

 Patrons who violate these rules or refuse to comply with library staff requests will be subject to referral to the proper authorities.

 If anyone asks you to hold their personal property (musical instruments, bags, etc.) behind the desk, please tell them that it's against our policy.
 The library can't be responsible for anyone's personal property.

-To safeguard your own personal property while you are working, you are permitted to put your things under the small desk in the circulation area, but we cannot do this for other people.
+To safeguard your own personal property while you are working, you are permitted to put your things in the CD storage room, but we cannot do this for other people.